hoangduytran/blender-manual/manual/addons/rigging/rigify/rig_features.rst

 Manual Squash & Stretch
    This mode is almost the same, but the chain does not automatically scale to match the curve length.
    Instead, it tries to cover as much as possible of the curve given its manually scaled length.
-   If the curve is too short, the chain will overhang it and straighten out, but this is not fully stable.
+   If the curve is too short, the chain will overhang it and straighten out, but this can result in jitter.
 Direct Tip Control
    This mode is more similar to the behavior of IK limbs: the final bone of the chain is directly controlled by the tip IK control, while the other bones of the chain stretch and follow the curve to bridge the gap.